 V. Application Assessment Process

 Applicants are encouraged to work closely with DHCP advisors regarding queries, prior to submitting an application before the DHCP deadline.
-To be considered for funding, organizations must meet applicant and project eligibility requirements and submit a complete application package, including the Application Form, the Project Budget Form, and all supporting documentation as listed in the Eligibility Requirements in the Online Application Portal.
+To be considered for funding, organizations must meet applicant and project eligibility requirements and submit a complete application package, including the Application Form, the Project Budget Form, and all supporting documentation as listed in the Eligibility Requirements in the online portal.
 Incomplete applications will not be assessed.

-Applications are preliminarily reviewed and assessed by program staff and LAC financial and subject matter advisors.
+Applications are preliminarily reviewed and assessed by DHCP advisors and LAC financial and subject matter advisors.
 The DHCP External Advisory Committee then assesses the eligible applications and provides recommendations to the Librarian and Archivist of Canada, who makes the final decisions.
 Funding decisions are made based on approved eligible project criteria, the merit of the projects, program priorities, regional representation and the availability of funds.
-Where an applicant is seeking funding for more than one project, the Program will consider the applicant’s capacity to undertake and manage multiple projects.
+Where an applicant is seeking funding for more than one project, the DHCP advisors will consider the applicant’s capacity to undertake and manage multiple projects.